-Susan E. Knight, Chairman José H. Bedoya Mary K. Brainerd David R. Dantzker, M.D.
-Gerald B. Fischer

-Audit Fees.
-The aggregate fees billed by Deloitte & Touche LLP for professional services rendered in connection with the audit of the Company's annual financial statements and reviews of the financial statements included in the Company's Forms 10-Q for the fiscal years ended September 30, 2012 and September 30, 2011 were \$351,800 and \$308,100, respectively.
+Susan E. Knight, Chair José H. Bedoya Mary K. Brainerd David R. Dantzker, M.D.
+Gerald B. Fischer Audit Fees.
+The aggregate fees billed by Deloitte & Touche LLP for professional services rendered in connection with the audit of the Company's annual financial statements and reviews of the financial statements included in the Company's Forms 10-Q for the fiscal years ended September 30, 2013 and September 30, 2012 were \$370,985 and \$351,800, respectively.

 Audit-Related Fees.
-The aggregate fees billed by Deloitte & Touche LLP for audit-related services rendered to the Company during fiscal 2012 and 2011 were \$40,600 and \$36,800, respectively.
-The audit related fees in fiscal 2012 were related to an 8-K filing associated with the Pharma Sale.
-The audit related fees in fiscal 2011 were related to review of the Company's responses to certain comment letters received from the SEC.
+The aggregate fees billed by Deloitte & Touche LLP for audit-related services rendered to the Company during fiscal 2013 and 2012 were \$0 and \$40,600, respectively.
+The audit related fees in fiscal 2012 were related to an 8-K filing associated with the sale of SurModics Pharmaceuticals, Inc.

 Tax Fees.
-The aggregate fees billed by Deloitte & Touche LLP for tax-related services (tax compliance, tax planning, and tax advice) in fiscal 2012 and 2011 were \$11,850 and \$0, respectively.
+The aggregate fees billed by Deloitte & Touche LLP for tax-related services (tax compliance, tax planning, and tax advice) in fiscal 2013 and 2012 were \$11,530 and \$11,850, respectively.

 All Other Fees.
-The aggregate fees billed by Deloitte & Touche Products Company LLC, an affiliate of Deloitte & Touche LLP, were \$2,200 for training materials in each of fiscal 2012 and 2011.
+The aggregate fees billed by Deloitte & Touche Products Company LLC, an affiliate of Deloitte & Touche LLP, were \$2,200 for training materials in each of fiscal 2013 and 2012.